This Bylaw Section was amended by ABC Club Members on 8/18/17.

 Each Director shall be responsible for certain areas in addition to their respective capacities both with regard to the Club and its meetings and the Board and its meetings.
 The Board shall assign such areas to each director.

-(b) Director #2 will preside over the ethics and grievance committee and bring to the attention of the BOD any grievances that the committee cannot resolve through mediation; and will have the duty to cultivate and encourage ABC members and breeders to uphold the Club’s code of ethics.
+Ethics and Grievance (Director #2) will preside over the ethics and grievance committee and bring to the attention of the BOD any grievances that the committee cannot resolve through mediation; and will have the duty to cultivate and encourage ABC members and breeders to uphold the Club’s code of ethics.
 Director #2 will preside over the monitors of the club forum.
-Position requirements are the minimum listed above.
+Position requirements are the minimum listed above in Director #1.

-(d) Director #4 will preside over the committees that regulate, organize, and promote the ABC’s conformation events.
-Director #4 will preside over the committees that regulate, organize, and promote the ABC’s companion events, working events, and temperament evaluations.
-Director #4 to ensure the proper calculation of the club points for each respective Bolognese sport and present to the BOD a full accounting at the end of the year, so that the BOD may confirm to whom each venue’s award is to be given by the Club.
+Event Director (Director #3) will preside over the committees that regulate, organize and promote the Annual Meeting, Specialty, Meet the Breed Event, ABC’s conformation and/or other events.
+Director #3 will preside over the committees that regulate, organize, and promote the ABC’s companion events, working events, and temperament evaluations.

-(f) Director #6 will preside over the Public Relations Committee, Merchandise and the Fund Raising Committee.
-Director #6 will ensure that the respective committees are on task and fully functional.
+Public Relations (Director #4) will preside over the Public Relations Committee, Merchandise and the Fundraising Committee.
+Director #4 will ensure that the respective committees are on task and fully functional.
 Position requirements in addition to those stated above: Must have good organization and people skills.

 Section 3: Vacancies